A charismatic man

 When Bernie Madoff was asked about his investing model he replied that he was following a split-strike conversion strategy, which is sometimes called a collar.
 The good thing with this strategy is that is a bit complex for the average investor to actually understand it and raise any questions.
 On the other hand, any sophisticated investor would try to duplicate it so as to generate similar returns.

-As expected, in 1999 Harry Markopolos CFA, CFE was asked by his employer to try to design a product similar to Madoff’s split-strike conversion.
+In 1999 Harry Markopolos CFA, CFE was asked by his employer to try to design a product similar to Madoff’s split-strike conversion.
 As soon as he obtained a copy of Madoff’s revenue stream, he concluded that there was no legal way for Madoff to deliver his returns.
+It took him 5 minutes figure out it was a fraud and another 4 hours to prove it mathematically.
+What caught his attention was the performance line of Madoff’s investment model, as only 4% of the months were down months.
+Markopolos concluded there were only 2 plausible explanations; either Madoff was using insider information or his was running a huge Ponzi scheme.

-On 3 separate occasions, 2000, 2001, and 2005, Markopolos informed the U.S. Securities and Exchange Commission (SEC) of the potential fraud, supplying supporting documents.
+On several occasions, 2000, 2001, 2005, 2007 and 2008 Markopolos informed the U.S. Securities and Exchange Commission (SEC) of the potential fraud, supplying supporting documents.
 Each time, the SEC failed to investigate it properly.
 Markopolos later in his Congressional Testimony, criticized SEC for failing to discover the Madoff fraud despite his repeated tips.

 Below you may find a link to Harry Markopolos Congressional Testimony: